 A student who has been accepted to The American University of Rome but cannot enroll immediately may request a deferral.
-To do so, the student must submit the enrollment confirmation form, specifying the semester they want to enroll and along with the non-refundable tuition deposit, pay the deferral fee of Euro/Dollars 250.
+To do so, the student must submit the enrollment confirmation form, specifying the semester they want to enroll and along with the non-refundable tuition deposit, pay the non-refundable tuition deposit (500 Euro/Dollars), as well as the deferral fee (250 Euro/Dollars.
 The deposit will be put towards the tuition costs at the time of enrollment.
 A deferral can be granted up to one academic year after which the student must re-apply for admission to the University.